 and tropical forest as background for the only set (the

 old hotel) expressly built for the movie, the site was perfect,

 and a few months later it was ready for the first call for

-Figueroa, the great Mexican photographer, had a specially
+Figueroa, the great Mexican photographer, had an especially

 hard time getting and installing lighting equipment and

-power plants in the jungle with the ocean as the only access.
+power plants in the jungle with the ocean as the only access route.

 It was the year 1963.

 Puerto Vallarta received simultaneously big Hollywood stars,